-- Showcase your store new arrivals to engage with returning visitors.
+- Showcase your stores new arrivals to engage with returning visitors.

 - Tell your store’s key value proposition, showcase your best sellers, and include trust boosting elements (security badges, etc) to engage the referral traffic.

-Also, remember the section Think of Your Resources When Selecting a Shopify Theme.
-If you don’t have the resources to design a great looking slider and update it frequently, don’t include it in your home page and scare your customers away.
+If you don’t have the resources to design a great looking slider and update it frequently, don’t include it in your home page or you might scare your customers away.

 Surprisingly, some actually go on to say that a slider is a conversion killer.
 Having only one banner typically converts best.

 The Connoisseur theme welcomes visitors with a section of featured brands to give the store more credibility and grabs the prospect’s attention with new products.

 In the end, even the best Shopify templates will be customized by you.
 Being non-programmer friendly, Shopify provides an easy to use editing panel to edit the look of your theme.

 Just go to Online Store > Themes > Customize Theme, and on the right-hand sidebar, you’ll see each section of your theme: Header, Body, Footer, etc.

 Play around with each to get the feeling of what can be done with the Shopify theme that you’ve chosen.

 Advanced Editing: Unless you’re a developer, you should avoid changing your template code.
 Oftentimes, changing the code will mean you will end up publishing bugs, such as errors on the mobile Shopify theme or ruin other elements on the other side of your page.
 Some of the best Shopify themes will come with customization help directly from the developer, but this is unlikely with free Shopify themes.